Cottam, Nottinghamshire

-Cottam is a village and civil parish in Nottinghamshire 8 miles east of Retford within the Bassetlaw district.
-The name is pronounced 'Cotum' locally.
+Cottam (/kɒtəm/; "Cotum" locally) is a village and civil parish in Nottinghamshire 8 miles east of Retford within the Bassetlaw district.

 The population of the civil parish in the 2011 Census was given as 108, this fell to 97 in 2021.
-To the south of the village is the now-decommissioned Cottam Power Station, built between 1964 and 1968.
+To the south of the village once stood the Cottam Power Station, built between 1964 and 1968, and demolished in 2025.
 Cottam is also close to Sundown Adventureland.

 History

 Cottam is described in the Domesday Book of 1086 as comprising 8 households.
 Its Lord was Hardwulf of Cottam (also spelt Hardulf, Hardul and Heardwulf) before the Conquest and Fulco of Lisors after the Conquest.
 The tenant in chief in 1086 was Roger de Bully (Roger de Busli), who was given extensive lands in Nottinghamshire, Derbyshire and the Strafforth wapentake of Yorkshire that had previously belonged to a variety of Anglo-Saxon and Scandinavian Lords.
 Fulco of Lisors was known as 'Roger's Man' and was an important tenant of Roger of Bully.
 He was a witness of Roger of Bully's charter founding his priory of Blyth, as well as a donor of lands.
 His wife was called Albreda, and they had a son, Robert.

 Cottam was spelt 'Cotum' in 1280 but this is likely a literal spelling of the way the name is pronounced locally to this day.

 In 1636, a widow of Cottam was prosecuted for being a ‘popish’ (Roman Catholic) recusant.

 In White's Directory of 1844, Cottam was described as having 18 houses and 89 inhabitants.
 The population was unchanged in 1851.

 In 1848, Cottam was described by Lewis as: "a small village and a township in South Leverton parish, Notts, on the M.S. & L.R., near the river Trent, 7¼miles E by S of East Retford, with a station on the railway, and a post office under Lincoln; money order office, Rampton; telegraph office, Sturton-le-Steeple.
 Acreage, 599; population, 81.
 The living is a vicarage, annexed to that of Littleborough, in the diocese of Southwell; joint gross value, £165.
 The church is small and has a Norman doorway.
 There is also a Wesleyan chapel".

 Wilson was unimpressed by Cottam, describing its church as "small and plain".
 He commented that at that time (1872) it had a railway station, comprised 19 houses and had a population of 86.
 The property value was £814.

 The station mentioned by Lewis and Wilson (Cottam railway station) was demolished and the line closed between Clarborough Junction and Sykes Junction to passenger traffic in 1959.
 However, the line was kept open from the West to enable merry-go-round coal trains to Cottam Power Station.